Dream Daddy: A Dad Dating Simulator: Accolades

-The game was nominated for "Best Visual Novel" in PC Gamers 2017 Game of the Year Awards, and for "Best Adventure Game" in IGN's Best of 2017 Awards.
-It was a runner-up each for "Best New Character" (Damien Bloodmarch), "Best Cast of Characters", and "Game of the Year" in Giant Bomb's 2017 Game of the Year Awards.
+The game was nominated for "Best Visual Novel" in PC Gamers 2017 Game of the Year Awards, and for "Best Adventure Game" in IGNs Best of 2017 Awards.
+It was a runner-up each for "Best New Character" (Damien Bloodmarch), "Best Cast of Characters", and "Game of the Year" in Giant Bombs 2017 Game of the Year Awards.
 It won the award for "Biggest Surprise" in Game Informers 2017 Adventure Game of the Year Awards.